-In respect of the 2019 Financial Year, the fixed component of the NEOs' compensation composed of the base salary which is aimed to represent approximately a third of total compensation.
-The components forming the remaining two thirds aim at rewarding short to long-term objectives and are composed of (i) an annual incentive (bonus) compensation (100% performance based, determined on a yearly basis), and (ii) long-term incentive compensation in the form of Options and RSU grants.
+In respect of the 2020 Financial Year, the fixed component of the NEOs' compensation composed of the base salary which is aimed to represent approximately one quarter of total compensation.
+The components forming the remaining three quarters aim at rewarding short to long-term objectives and are composed of (i) an annual incentive (bonus) compensation (100% performance based, determined on a yearly basis), and (ii) long-term incentive compensation in the form of Options and RSU grants.

-The annual incentive compensation is based a discussion and negotiation between the NEO and the Board, and on more subjective than objective, identifiable measures, with no consideration given to a peer group.
+The annual incentive compensation is based a discussion and negotiation between the NEO and the Board.

-In respect of the 2019 Financial Year, long-term compensation was comprised of Option awards and RSU awards.
+In respect of the 2020 Financial Year, long-term compensation was comprised of Option awards and RSU awards.
 The Compensation Committee considers that the granting and vesting policies provide sufficient incentives to motivate NEOs in the long term to increase the overall value of the Corporation and thereby provide an adequate alignment of their interest with those of the Shareholders.